GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Amratakalget** (*unique*)
 $12,000 , 5.5 lbs.
 Spear
-This spear reaches a mighty 12 feet (meaining the -1 penalty occurs to attacks within 2 yards).
+This spear reaches a mighty 12 feet (meaning the -1 penalty occurs to attacks within 2 yards).
 The unusual head of this spear is quite an artistic piece which seems to be unnecessary, but grants a +4 bonus for the purpose of determining a critical hit against Monsters.
 If an attack roll result with this weapon is a 20, *the user may use their reaction to take on a point of spell sickness.
 If they do, it also inflicts an exotic attack of their choice*.

 **Archeburn** (*unique*)
 $12,000 , 5 lbs.